History of figure skating: 1500s to 1800s

+George Anderson, who was the second major British writer about figure skating and president of the skating club in Glasgow for many years, wrote The Art of Skating in 1852, under the pseudonym Cyclos.
+At the time of the book's publication, it included a section about skating in England and Scotland during the time.
+A second edition was published in 1868, under Anderson's name but without the historical section, which had taken up half of the previous edition.

+Edward F. Gill wrote The Skater's Manual, the first book about skating written in North America, in 1863.

 In the winter of 1858–59, a skating pond opened in New York's Central Park, re-igniting interest in the activity.
 Sex segregation at ponds disappeared early on and skating became "one of the only activities that single men and women could do together unchaperoned."
 Additional skating ponds opened in Brooklyn, Hoboken, Jersey City, and Staten Island as the activity grew in popularity.
 The Skating Club of New York was founded in 1863.
 Jackson Haines, an American, was the first skater to incorporate ballet and dance movements into his skating, as opposed to focusing on tracing patterns on the ice.
 He also invented the sit spin and developed a shorter, curved blade for figure skating that allowed for easier turns.
 Haines was also the first to wear blades that were permanently attached to the boot.
 He won the first Championships of America held in Troy, New York in 1864.

 For a time, the stiff and rigid British figure skating forms dominated in America, trumping Haines's more artistic way of skating.
 Haines instead attempted to spread his innovations in ice skating style in Europe, gaining success in such countries as Sweden and Austria.
 His style was still opposed by both his American colleagues as well as skaters from Victorian England, who continued to advocate a stiffer and more restrained style of skating.
 Haines continued to add new dance elements to his routines, and astounded a crowd in Vienna in the winter of 1868.
-Many in the audience expressed wonder at how a normal man could move over the ice in such a manner.
 Haines's performance led to the establishment of the Vienna School, which continued to develop Haines's artistic style.
 Although Haines himself died at the age of 35 in 1875 from the effects of tuberculosis, his influence lived on.
 His students at the Vienna School established the International Skating Union in 1892, the first international ice skating organization, and one of the oldest sports associations still in existence.
 It was founded in Scheveningen, in the Netherlands, but is now based in Lausanne, Switzerland.
 The Union created the first codified set of figure skating rules.